 Pima Air & Space is also available for special tours & events.
 It makes one amazing venue for corporate meetings, birthday parties, and even weddings.

 Tucson Attractions Passport Savings

-If you are going to visit several Southern Arizona attractions, you can save a ton of money by purchasing the Tucson Attractions Passport for $18.
+If you are going to visit several Southern Arizona attractions, you can save a ton of money by purchasing the Tucson Attractions Passport.
 This buys you 2 for 1 admission at most Southern Arizona attractions along with other discounts.